The Bankrate promise

 However, all the info required for either type of wallet is online and therefore vulnerable to hacking at some level.
 Cards and accounts in a digital wallet are typically FDIC-insured or have some level of fraud protection through the financial institution, while cryptocurrency is still largely unregulated.

 Digital wallets offer consumers a convenient, efficient and secure method for virtual payments, tickets, gift cards and more.
-While it may not be time to ditch your physical wallet just yet, we will likely continue to see an increase in adoption by U.S. consumers and merchants in the age of coronavirus driven by higher demand for contactless experiences.
+While it may not be time to ditch your physical wallet just yet, we will likely continue to see an increase in adoption by U.S. consumers and merchants as consumers become more comfortable with contactless and digital financial services.